The Importance of Believing in Yourself

 No no. Absolutely not.
 I am agreeing with you.
 I’m going to do what you said.
 This coaching thing really seems to be your thing.
 You make a great coach!

 Awe.
 Thanks!! that means a lot.
 I was struggling before the holidays and wondered if i really wanted to continue….but I do and I am.
 And ppl like you saying that makes it worth it.

-It was then that I vividly recalled Sri Chinmoy inwardly advising me one evening around mid-December while I was lying in bed.
+It was then that I vividly recalled God inwardly advising me one evening around mid-December while I was lying in bed.
 He told me, as I fell asleep, to give this person a compliment by commenting on one of her Facebook posts that she looked good.

 I didn’t listen because the message didn’t seem very clear, and I didn’t understand why I would do that.

-I myself don’t even believe in these Sri Chinmoy messages (or how he is helping me) well enough sometimes, which is a reason why I become offended sometimes.
+I myself don’t even believe in these inner messages from God (or how He is helping me) well enough sometimes, which is a reason why I become offended sometimes.